Types of Brand Manifestos

 This manifesto needs to be about them.
 It’s a tribute.
 Don’t turn the camera around or it will look like you’re using them.
 Treat this like a portrait.

 Excite your base by excluding people you don’t care about.
-The only concept that thrives on resentment.
+This is the only concept that thrives on resentment.
 My first draft has a swear word in every sentence.

 Show how your product solves all the problems for a specific group.
 The key here is empathy.
 Don’t just say the solution.
 Demonstrate why the solution matters so much.